gnosia93/eliminate-db-hotblock/readme.md

 ## Addtional Contents (Planned) ##

-- develop material in HA cases, how it works and how many times is required for completion of HA
+- develop material in HA cases, how it works and how much time takes for completion of HA

 - deep dive to spring boot implementaion for transaction processing between redis and rdbms.